lag0matic/CovasCast/README.md

 ## How COVAS Responds

 ### Direct mentions
 When chat includes your mention trigger (default `@covas`), COVAS responds verbally.
-Her response is audible on stream — viewers hear it through your audio.
-If chat posting is enabled, she may also respond in chat.
+Its response is audible on stream — viewers hear it through your audio.
+If chat posting is enabled, it may also respond in chat.

 ```
 Chat:  viewer: @covas what do you think of this build?